-MenuListController.mis a table view controller that displays two menu items: List and Create.
+MenuListController.m is a table view controller that displays two menu items: List and Create.
 Tap a row to move to the corresponding screen.

-- Viewing the SubscribeController View Controller on page 18 - Creating the CustomerListController on page 31 - Adding the DetailController and Configuring the View on page 31
+- Viewing the SubscribeController View Controller on page 19 - Creating the PasswordPinViewController on page 31 - Creating the CustomerListController on page 34 - Adding the DetailController and Configuring the View on page 35